seven-of-eleven/designare-z390-opencore-efi/README.md

-Read the official [OpenCore Desktop Guide for Coffee Lake](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html) when making changes to the `config.plist` and the guide's [Gather Files section](https://dortania.github.io/OpenCore-Install-Guide/ktext.html#firmware-drivers) when picking drivers and kexts.
+Read the official [OpenCore Desktop Guide for Coffee Lake](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html) when making changes to the `config.plist` and the guide's [Gather Files section](https://dortania.github.io/OpenCore-Install-Guide/ktext.html#firmware-drivers) when picking alternate drivers and kexts.

 The following fields have been replaced by `[REPLACEME]` (for ease of <kbd>⌘</kbd>+<kbd>F</kbd>):